slimnate/blog/_posts/2026-02-02-skill-progress.md

 # Introduction

 Like many developers before, I recently found myself on a quest to create a kick-ass GitHub readme that showcases all of my skills and projects in the cleanest, coolest way possible.
 As part of this, I included icons from the [skill-icons](https://github.com/tandpfun/skill-icons) project to showcase my different skills.
 But in pursuit of perfection, a simple list of icons will not do - I wanted a visual indicator of how proficient I was in each skill.
-Thus was born [skill-progress](https://github.com/slimnate/skill-progress) - A simple single-route microservice that generates a progress bar to showcase skill proficiency anywhere on the web.
+Thus was born [skill-progress](https://skillprogress.dev/) ([github](https://github.com/slimnate/skill-progress)) - A simple microservice that generates a progress bar to showcase skill proficiency anywhere on the web.
 The service provides a simple API that augments any image with a progress bar that represents a skill level from 1-5.

 ![Preview](/assets/img/skill-progress/01-preview.png)

 # Inspiration

-While I found **skill-icons** to be a great way to showcase my skills, I wanted to add a little bit more of my own touch - visual indicator of proficiency level in each technology.
+While I found **skill-icons** to be a great way to showcase my skills, I wanted to add a little bit more of my own touch - a visual indicator of proficiency level in each technology.
 I decided on a progress bar below the image, originally inspired by [this linear progress component](https://github.com/harish-sethuraman/readme-components?tab=readme-ov-file#linear-progress), but wanted to integrate it more seamlessly with the skill icon.

 I initially created a set of progress bar SVGs that stepped from 1-5 and experimented with laying them out in html inside of a README.
 Due to the limitations of HTML/CSS in Markdown, however, this solution proved futile.
 Even if I got that working, it would mean adding tons of layout code for each one of the skill icons.
 I wanted something more elegant, more flexible.